Call 24/7

 Services:

-Birmingham Metro Treatment Center Metro Treatment Of Alabama Lp is a suboxone clinic in Birmingham, Alabama situated in the 35211 zip code.
+Bradford Health Services Birmingham Regional Office/jefferson is a suboxone clinic in Birmingham, AL located in the 35226 zip code.

 Services:

-Montgomery Metro Treatment Center Metro Treatment Of Alabama Lp is a suboxone drug treatment center in Montgomery, AL located in the 36117 zip code area.
+Montgomery Metro Treatment Center Metro Treatment Of Alabama Lp is a suboxone drug treatment center in Montgomery, Alabama located in the 36117 zip code.

 Location: 6001 East Shirley Lane, Montgomery, AL 36117 in Montgomery County